contao/docs/docs/manual/installation/install-contao.en.md

 ### Update database tables

 As soon as the Contao Manager has installed all packages, the database must be updated.
-To do this you can use the [Contao Install Tool]({{% relref "/installation/contao-installtool" %}}) (Contao 4.13 LTS).
-From Contao 5 onwards, this is no longer necessary, as the database can be updated directly via the [Contao Manager]({{% relref "installation/contao-manager" %}}).
+This can be done directly via the [Contao Manager]({{% relref "installation/contao-manager" %}}) or via the command line.

 ## Installation via the command line